 The owner/manager will host an annual safety social for the residents.
-A representative from the RCMP will attend to provide crime prevention tips and encourage community involvement.
+A representative from the City of Burnaby Crime Prevention Team will attend to provide crime prevention tips and encourage community involvement.

 Following the completion of all three phases the management will earn the privilege to post signs and use the CFMH logo for marketing purposes.

-For more information about the Program and upcoming seminars visit http://bccpa.org or contact the Burnaby RCMP Crime Prevention Unit at email@example.com or 604-646-9811.
+For more information about the program and upcoming seminars contact the City of Burnaby Crime Prevention Team at firstname.lastname@example.org or 604-294-7795.